crossbrowsertesting/selenium-robot/README.md

-#Selenium 2 Robot and CBT
+# Selenium 2 Robot and CBT

 To get started, clone this repository.
 You'll need to run the following command to ensure you have all of the required dependencies:

 ```
 pip install robotframework robotframework-pabot
 ```

+Before executing your tests, ensure that you've corrected your username and authorizaton key in tests/login_test.robot.
 To execute your tests navigate to the root directory of this project and run:

 ```
 pabot --outputdir reports suites/*.robot